Published by Dr. Nikolai Nikolaev

 6. Gut Health

 Emerging research shows propolis may support gut health by inhibiting harmful gut bacteria while promoting beneficial species.
-Its anti-inflammatory properties also benefit the gut lining, which is relevant for conditions involving intestinal inflammation.
+Its inflammatory-response-supporting properties also benefit the gut lining, which is relevant for conditions involving intestinal inflammation.

 How to Use Propolis